 Drivers and operators

 If you are interested in becoming a taxi driver contact an Accredited Taxi Booking Service or the Taxi Council of South Australia to assist you with driver training and to provide information about your application.
-Training and other requirements for becoming an accredited taxi driver may vary depending whether you are interested in becoming a driver in metropolitan Adelaide or in a country area or getting accredited for driving an Access Taxi.
+Training and other requirements may vary depending on whether you are interested in becoming a driver in metropolitan Adelaide or in a country area, or getting accredited for driving an Access Taxi.

-For more information on becoming a Taxi Driver see the Driver accreditation page
+For more information on becoming a Taxi Driver see Driver accreditation.

 Chauffeur and special purpose driver or operator

 Chauffeur and special purpose vehicles are an integral part of the passenger transport system, providing a personalised service to passengers wishing to book a car and a driver for a special event.
 Chauffeured vehicles may also be used for corporate bookings and private hire.